Brown-University-Library/Web-Scraping-Toolkit/Guardian-Collection-Workflow.md.md

 ### ---

-## Using the Guardian API for searching & ChatGPT to write Python scripts to gather the full text of the newspaper articles
+## Using the Guardian API for searching & GenAI to write Python scripts to gather the full text of the newspaper articles

 ## Requirements: